JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 ```
 FUNCTION AfxStrRemove (BYVAL nStart AS LONG = 1, BYREF wszMainStr AS CONST WSTRING, _
    BYREF wszDelim1 AS CONST WSTRING, BYREF wszDelim2 AS CONST WSTRING, _
-   BYVAL fRemoveAll AS BOOLEAN = FALSE) AS CWSTR
+   BYVAL fRemoveAll AS BOOLEAN = FALSE) AS DWSTRING
 ```

 | Parameter  | Description |